orxfun/orx-parallel/README.md

 ## Configurable Resource Usage

 `orx-parallel` is not tied to any specific thread pool; it can work with transient threads or persistent thread pools.
 By default, the library uses the persistent built-in `BasicPool`, which reuses its workers across computations.

-You can configure the pool by features and the `ORX_NUM_THREADS` environment variable.
+You can configure the pool by features and the `ORX_NUM_THREADS` environment variable; if the environment variable is set, it is used as the thread limit, otherwise all available threads can be used.

 ```toml
 # default: BasicPool (persistent workers, reused across computations)